Each Christian has a personal story of how he/she came to know Jesus in a personal, life-changing way.

 But be sensitive to the moment and discern if the Holy Spirit is opening the doors for this.

 You’ll probably want to share John 3:16; Romans 3:23; Romans 6:23; John 14:6; and John 1:12.

 Most gospel scripts have a string of verses that support their story.

 As a test, define the following terms as simply as you can, so your non-Christian friends understand them: saved, born again, sin, faith, repentance, receive Christ, lost, eternal life.

 See my use of Christianese: What is a prayer burden?

 Share enough detail so the other person will know what to do if he/she has the desire to know Christ.
 Often, not knowing the logistics of receiving Christ keeps people from doing what their hearts long for.

-For example, my friend last week asked me, How do I start following Christ – he wanted to know how to pray, how to receive that gift.
+For example, my friend last week asked me, How do I start following Christ?
+He wanted to know how to pray, and how to receive that gift.
 He actually asked me to help him pray.

 Adapted from Sharing Christ When You Feel You Can’t by Daniel Owens.
 Order your copy from Amazon.